Oscar Accountants Reportedly ‘Froze’ When Wrong Movie Announced, Needed Security

 Natoli recalled that Cullinan said “‘Well, we would tell the stage managers and check with each other and react.’
 And then he said to us, ‘Is that what we do?'”

 Natoli then gave Brian Cullinan the proper protocol and told him exactly what he needed to do.
-The key was in swift timing and getting this resolved before any false winners arrived to the stage and spoke on the microphone.
+The key was swift timing and getting the mistake resolved before any false winners arrived to the stage and spoke on the microphone.

 “I said, ‘If you know who the winner is, you don’t need to check with each other.
 You need to immediately go out and rectify the situation, ideally before the wrong winners get to the mic.’
 And he said, ‘OK, good, that’s what we thought.'”